PWarwickDev/GB_Emu/README.md

 It is prudent to do a sort of test-driven development for this type of system, as it has so many working parts within it, and many are cycle-critical.

+Step 0: ROM Disassembly.
+This requires implementation of the opcodes, as well as the ability to then interpret the info within a ROM.

 Step 1: Emulation of the CPU.
 I would like to get the CPU as close to perfect as I can, so as to not have to come back to it later on.
 This requires creation and testing of the opcodes used within the GameBoy system (there are many).